OpenAgentsInc/openagents/docs/tests/feature.md

 - user can send message in chat
 - user can receive message in chat
 - user cannot send message to unauthorized agent chat
+- user sees list of chats
+- user cannot see chats owned by other users

 ## 7. Financial Transactions (Builder)
 - builder can view earnings